Lord & Taylor sold for $100M to rental clothing company

 Le Tote, created less than a decade ago in San Francisco, said Wednesday that it plans to bring clothing rental to Lord & Taylor’s customers.
 With clothing rental, popularized by Rent the Runway and other startups, customers pay a monthly fee to get clothes shipped to them, wear a few times and then ship them back.
 Traditional retailers, such as Urban Outfitters and Banana Republic, are launching their own versions.

-Le Tote will pay Hudson’s Bay $75 million in cash when the deal closes, which is expected to happen before the holiday season.
-It will also pay Hudson’s Bay $25 million in cash after two years.
+Le Tote will pay Hudson’s Bay $75 million in cash (or 99.5 million Canadian dollars) when the deal closes, which is expected to happen before the holiday season.
+It will also pay Hudson’s Bay $25 million in cash (or 33.2 million Canadian dollars) after two years.

 Hudson’s Bay, based in Canada, also owns Saks Fifth Avenue.